Sporadic hemiplegic migraine

 Sporadic hemiplegic migraine (SHM) is a form of hemiplegic migraine headache isolated cases of which are observed.
 It is a rare disease.
 It is considered to be a separate type of migraine.

-Presentation
+Signs and symptoms

 Sporadic hemiplegic migraine (SHM) has clinical symptoms identical to familial hemiplegic migraine (FHM) and distinct from migraine with aura.
-By definition the neurodeficits are supposed to be reversible.
+By definition, the neurodeficits are supposed to be reversible.
 However, some cases with permanent neurological deficits have also been noted.

 Cause

-CACNA1A, ATP1A2 and SCNA1 are genes associated with hemipeligic migraines, although many cases are considered idiopathic with no known cause.
+CACNA1A, ATP1A2, and SCNA1 are genes associated with hemipeligic migraines, although many cases are considered idiopathic with no known cause.

 Diagnosis

 Diagnostic criteria require motor symptoms and at least one visual, sensory, or speech symptom, resembling basilar migraine.
 They may also be associated with cerebellar signs.

 Investigations

 MRI features can be suggestive of cortical infarction and edema.